PostHog/posthog.com/contents/blog/clickhouse-materialized-columns.md

 You can find the code for this [here](https://github.com/PostHog/posthog/blob/c23704b3909ae8ebb827e6a43453e32b3d3487bd/ee/clickhouse/materialized_columns/analyze.py#L42-L119) and [here](https://github.com/PostHog/posthog/blob/c23704b3909ae8ebb827e6a43453e32b3d3487bd/ee/clickhouse/materialized_columns/columns.py#L37-L130).

-After materializing our top 100 properties and updating our queries, we analyzed slow queries (>3 seconds long). **The average a 55% improvement in our query times was 55%, with 99th percentile improvement being 25x.**
+After materializing our top 100 properties and updating our queries, we analyzed slow queries (>3 seconds long). **The average improvement in our query times was 55%, with 99th percentile improvement being 25x.**

 As a product, we're only scratching the surface of what ClickHouse can do to power product analytics.
 If you're interested in helping us with these kinds of problems, [we're hiring](https://posthog.com/careers)!